 In my recent post where I declared my love for the 50% rebate, I described purchasing a $632.40 flight with points.
 I spent 63,240 Membership Rewards points and got back 31,620.
 That’s how it is supposed to work, and it did.
 But, something else interesting happened…

 I earned 2,530 points for “BPlat 4x MR pt in BAU Spnd”.
 What the heck is that?
 Well, if for some reason I earned 4X points on my $632.40 purchase, that would come to… 2,530 points.
 Wow!
 Even though I paid with points for this flight, I earned 4X rewards on the original purchase price!

 Why did I earn 4X rewards for this flight?

-In January we wrote that Amex had a targeted offer for Business Platinum cardholders to earn 5X for airfare.
+In January we wrote that Amex had a targeted offer for Enhanced Business Platinum cardholders to earn 5X for airfare.
 Personal Platinum cards already had this as a standard feature, but the Business Platinum card did not.
 I was lucky enough to be targeted for this offer.

 When you pay with points for airfare through Amex Travel, they first charge your credit card for the full amount and then they post a credit to your account in exchange for the points.

 I’m pretty sure that the following happened: The $632.40 airfare purchase triggered a 4X bonus.
 Why 4X?
 Normally I’d earn 1X for all purchases, so Amex delivers 5X points by adding a 4X bonus on top of points normally earned.
 In the end, I won’t earn the base 1X because the credit to my account negates it (as an aside, travel fee reimbursements and Global Entry/TSA-Pre rebates do not negate 1X rewards, but most other credits do).

 What this may mean going forward, and why a 54% rebate equals 2.17 cents per point value